jmascia/KLCPopup/README.md

 	- (void)show;

-Or if you want your popup to dismiss automatically (like a toast in Android) you can set an explicit duration.
+If you want your popup to dismiss automatically (like a toast in Android) you can set an explicit duration.

 	- (void)showWithDuration:(NSTimeInterval)duration;